r-lib/styler/README.md

 `.pre-commit-config.yaml` conveniently from the RStudio console.
 When any file is changed due to running a hook or the hook script errors, the commit will fail.
-You can inspect the changes introduced by the hook and if satisfied, you can attempt to commit again.
-Note that while some hooks change files (like the styler hook) so that they won’t fail when you attempt to commit again, some (like the lintr hook) will need your action before they pass at the next attempt.
+You can inspect the changes introduced by the hook and if satisfied, you can add the changes made by the hook to the index with `git add path/to/file` and attempt to commit again.
+Some hooks change files, like the styler hook, so all you need to do to make the hook pass is `git add` the changes introduced by the hook.
+Other hooks, like the parsable-R hook, will need your action, e.g. add a missing closing brace to a call like `library(styler`, before they pass at the next attempt.
 If all hooks pass, the commit is made.
 You can also [temporarily disable hooks](https://pre-commit.com/#temporarily-disabling-hooks).
 If you succeed, it should look like this: